Varicose veins do not always need treatment. If your varicose veins are not causing you discomfort, you may not need to have treatment.

-Treatment of varicose veins is usually necessary:
+Treatment of varicose veins is usually only necessary to:

-- for cosmetic reasons – but this kind of treatment is rarely available on the NHS, so you'll usually have to pay for it to be done privately
+Some people also get treatment for cosmetic reasons – but this kind of treatment is rarely available on the NHS, so you'll usually have to pay for it to be done privately

 This may involve: